-1. Proposed project team
+1. Project team

-The project team will be drawn from senior and experienced staff within the Centre for Effective Education (CEE) within the School of Education at Queen's University Belfast.
-The CEE have considerable experience in the conduct and analysis of randomised control trials and cluster randomised control trials in educational and community settings.
+The project team will be drawn from senior and experienced staff within the Centre for Evidence and Social Innovation (CESI) at Queen's University Belfast.
+The CESI have considerable experience in the conduct and analysis of randomised control trials and cluster randomised control trials in educational and community settings.
 They will draw on their expertise in relation to trials of literacy interventions having conducted 6 randomised control trials in the area of literacy over the past 5 years.
 The Centre has developed particular expertise in working closely with programme developers in the design, analysis and reporting of trials, while providing a thorough and robust independent evaluation of programme impacts.
 The team has also experience in accounting for the nested nature of the data when schools are randomised at the school level through the use of multi-level modelling.